 The island fauna, not including birds, is characterized by low overall species richness but with relatively high levels of endemism.
-There are 168 resident birds, of which 32 are endemic to the Lesser Sundas and eight are endemic to the Island.
+At least 262 bird species are known from Timor (Trainor et al. 2007).
+From the 169 species considered resident, 32 are endemic to the Lesser Sundas and eight are endemic to the Island.
 At least two mammals (of the 35 native species recorded) and one reptile (of 40 species recorded) are known to be endemic.
-Recent botanical surveys have recorded more than 1,000 plant species, and based upon a comparison with many other Malesian islands, it is predicted that around 2,500 species might occur on Timor Island (Cowie, 2006).